swiftxp-hub/spt-show-me-the-money/README.md

 Just for clarifcation: This does not trigger DrakiaXYZ's SPT-LiveFleaPrices to query the latest flea prices, but my mod queries the latest flea prices from your SPT server (which are set by SPT-LiveFleaPrices if you use this mod).

+Please see the "[For nerds](#for-nerds)" section in this readme if you want to learn more about the "Currency conversion method".

 ## Remarks

 - Changes on the Trader Price Markups (e.g. editable via SVM) are taken into account by this mod.